01057057kim/Marketing-Agency/README.md

-# Figma to HTML - Responsive Conversion
+# Figma to HTML - Responsive Design

 This project is a responsive conversion of a Figma design into a fully functional website using **HTML, CSS, and JavaScript**.